Lex-DRL/Py-datastructures-benchmark/README.md

 		* 42 is the actual `i` value.
 		* the total string length is the same across the set.
 Random characters are used as padding for smaller number.

-	All of the above ensures each attribute for each instance across the set has it's own set of unique values.
-It also guarantees this underlying data always has the same size *(exception: python internally optimizes all the ints in `[-5, 256]` range - see [stackoverflow](https://stackoverflow.com/questions/306313/is-operator-behaves-unexpectedly-with-integers) - but it will be neglegeable considering total number of instances we'll create)*.
+	All of the above ensures each attribute for each instance across the set has it's own unique value.
+It also guarantees this underlying data always has the same size *(exception: python internally optimizes all the ints in `[-5, 256]` range - see [stackoverflow](https://stackoverflow.com/questions/306313/is-operator-behaves-unexpectedly-with-integers) - but it will be negligible considering total number of instances we'll create)*.
 	And it prevents Python from optimizing anything under the hood (like it might be, if we used just leading zeros instead of random chars).
 3. Then, we generate a big set of those values, enough to fill GiBs of RAM *(it's millions of instances)*.
 We go that big to average out results.
 4. And finally, we start testing each type of data container for: